 Provided you reside in a country that is party to the 1961 Hague Convention, you have the option of applying for Apostille Certificates to legally authenticate your Certificate of Incorporation and Memorandum and Articles of Association for use abroad.

-Both documents will need to be signed by a notary and legalised by the Foreign and Commonwealth Office in London.
+Both documents will need to be signed by a notary and legalised by the Foreign, Commonwealth and Development Office (FCDO) in London.

 When your documents have been authenticated, you will be issued with Apostille Certificates and you can apply for an account in your own country.
 This will certainly reduce the travel time required if you need to visit the bank!

 1st Formations Apostilled Documents Service

 Our Apostilled Document Service is available for £89.99 plus VAT per certificate, which includes the cost of all postal and courier charges.